 - 1. What insights I have gained on mission from this study? - 2.
 What practical steps I would like to take as a result of this study? - 3.
-With whom in my family, session, or congregation would I like to share some idea and practical steps on mission?
+With whom in my family, session or congregation would I like to share some idea and practical steps on mission?

-Lord Jesus, you gave your life for the world.
+Lord Jesus, you gave your life for the world

-We worship and thank you.
+We worship and thank you

-Your Spirit comforts and defends us.
+Your Spirit comforts and defends us

-We trust in your presence with us.
+We trust in your presence with us

-Your people inspire and delight us.
+Your people inspire and delight us

-Fill us with love and forgiveness for one another that we might witness to your presence.
-Amen.
+Fill us with love and forgiveness for one another that we might witness to your presence Amen.

-- 1. You can read more about flourishing Christian life in a book by Miroslav Volf and Matthew Croasmun, For the Life of the World which you can find by searching for it at books.google.ca. - 2.
-You can read more about Jürgen Moltmann's take on the death of Christ in his book, The Crucified God available by searching for it at books.google.ca. - 3.
-If you wish to read more detailed commentaries on Genesis 1-2 you can consult Terence Fretheim's God and World in the Old Testament which you can find by searching for it at books.google.ca. - 4.
+- 1. You can read more about flourishing Christian life in a book by Miroslav Volf and Matthew Croasmun, For the Life of the World that you can find on google books. - 2.
+You can read more about Jürgen Moltmann's take on the death of Christ in his book, The Crucified God that you can find on google books. - 3.
+If you wish to read more detailed commentaries on Genesis 1-2 you can consult Terence Fretheim's God and World in the Old Testament that you can find in google books. - 4.
 You can also look at Walter Brueggemann's Interpretation: A Bible Commentary for Teaching and Preaching.
-Genesis that you can find by searching for it at books.google.ca.
+Genesis that you can find in google books.